scholarslab/Praxis17-18/abstract.md

 I am wondering how specific Special Collections data is, and if this would work at all.
 But I think that having a tool for this kind of data and research analysis is an important back end that our project needs.

 Maybe parts of this ramble can be used in the abstract!

+In terms of accessibility: I think that providing a more low-tech version of augmented reality by simply providing real-time resources to related content is a way to skirt around accessibility issues.
+Users with vision, hearing, learning, or sensory concerns generally have the proper applications on their devices to navigate regular mobile content.
+That being said, the necessity of having a device to access this content is limiting to those who 1) do not want to share GPS location with their service provider 2) do not have a smart phone.
+So I think that the backend of our project should be accessible on the internet regardless of location on grounds or smart phone access.
+BUT this would easily lend itself to more high-tech forms of augmented reality, not *just* the low-tech version.